andrew-pyle/orange-pi-hadoop-cluster/index.md

 #### SD Card Integrity
 First, we need to ensure the integrity of the SD cards.
 > Many scam artists try to market small flash disks as large ones by changing the appearance of the disk.
 We will use a software test to verify the size of the disk we have.
 I am using [F3 by Digirati](http://oss.digirati.com.br/f3/) (GPL v3).
-It runs on Windows, OS X, Linux, and other operating systems.
+It runs on Windows, macOS, Linux, and other operating systems.
 The website includes a very straightforward instructions regarding it's use.

-_(Note: I am using MacOS Sierra for the following commands, so if you are using a non-Unix-based OS, note that your commands will be different.)_

 Download and unzip the program, then compile it for your system.

+>I am using MacOS Sierra for the following commands, so if you are using a non-Unix-based OS, note that your commands will be different.

 ```bash
 $ cd f3-6.0